jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # NOTES

-:ref:`Negative floats are True in Python<is a float False or True?>`
+:ref:`Negative floats are True in Python<should I group a float as False or True?>`

 ----